 For those looking to experience the thrill of Alaska King Salmon fishing in a more remote or secluded location, a fly out to the West Side of Cook Inlet and beyond… opens up a myriad of fishing possibilities.
-From a helicopter king salmon fishing adventure on the Chuit to a king salmon fishing expedition to the Nushagak, these all day Alaska Fly Out fishing trips offer much more than just spectacular Alaska Salmon fishing.
-You’ll experience breathtaking Alaska scenery and wildlife viewing both to and from your Alaska Salmon fishing destination and nothing compares to seeing the wilderness of Alaska from a floatplane.
+From a helicopter king salmon fishing adventure to a king salmon fishing expedition to the Nushagak, an all day Alaska Fly Out fishing trip offers much more than just spectacular Alaska Salmon fishing.
+You’ll experience breathtaking Alaska scenery and wildlife viewing both to and from your fishing destination and nothing compares to seeing the wilderness of Alaska from a floatplane.

 Alaska sockeye or red salmon, pound for pound, are the hardest fighting salmon in the world.
 Fresh from the salt water, these beautiful Alaska Salmon are like silver torpedoes and they offer very consistent and exciting fishing action.
 Kenai River Sockeye average between 8-12 lbs.
 Since they swim close to the shore on their journey upriver, sockeye salmon are most commonly caught from the bank.
 Over 1 million sockeye salmon return to the Kenai River every summer, and non-stop Alaska Salmon Fishing is often the result.